XIM-GSAPP/XIM-GSAPP-Fa20/Final/finalProject.md

 ![description]()
 *Please include a short caption describing your diagram.*

-### Design Comparison
+### Conclusions

-Create an image comparing several options that are representative of the trends in your analysis.
-This should include high and low-performing options, options that perform well in some metrics but poorly in others, options that do a good job of balancing trade-offs, etc. Include text explaining the comparison image and key take-aways.
-Include an option that gives context to the performance as a baseline or a benchmark.
-For example, it could be the existing context or an option with your target density but with traditional development patterns (i.e., densification without design innovation.)

-Make sure to include both images and the data.
-Provide a visual hierarchy so that we can see which data are most relevant, which are high vs.  low.
-These can be simple charts, or even just text.
-Focus on clearly communicating the data.

-Zoom in to talk about the best option(s) and the worst.
-Take a few images to detail why these options perform well or poorly.
-The point of this entire exercise is to create a data-driven methodology for making DECISIONS, so choose which option or options are the best and defend those choices.
+1. We made two Scout files.
+The only difference is that one of them count roof into the solar analysis while the other doesn't.
+And thus the results varies a lot.
+If we only put solar panels on facades, the top/bottom = 0.5 ratio one has the best performance.
+However, since the top/bottom = 1 ratio one has the largest roof, its performance is the best when the roof is included.
+2. Generally, the summer and winter comforts are trade-off metrics.
+3. The smaller the top/bottom ratio is , the better views to open space the building have.

-### Conclusions and Next Steps
+### Next Steps

-For the concluding text of your computational design model documentation, think about the following questions as you reinforce the reason why the results your team's model should implemented.

-1. How do you recommend the results of your model be used?
-Who should learn from this?
-1. If we are treating this as a proof-of-concept to illustrate the viability of this type of computational approach to the city, what are the next steps for implementation?
+1. Develop the Solar Proxy Tool.
+2. New types will be designed.
-1. Your project evaluation relative to the anti-bias rubric we developed.
+3. Your project evaluation relative to the anti-bias rubric we developed.
 These include identifying limitations, what this does and does not do or include.